Hyper Light Drifter: Animated limited television series

-A limited animated television series based on Hyper Light Drifter was announced in March 2019 by Preston and Adi Shankar, who had helped led adaptions of current Castlevania and planned Devil May Cry series.
+A limited animated television series based on Hyper Light Drifter was announced in March 2019 by Preston and Adi Shankar, who had helped lead adaptions of the current Castlevania and planned Devil May Cry series.
 The two are currently writing scripts for the episodes and developing the series.
 They plan to retain elements of the game's pixel art style and borrow from anime influences.